wblack313/tarot_digital_codex/_minor_arcana/README.md

 - 💰 Material Resource Management, Principle of Earth 🌱

 And the Major Arcana:
-- ✨ Archetypes & the Greater Lessons, Principle of Spirit 🕊️
+- ✨ Archetypal Wisdom, Principle of Spirit 🕊️

 <hr>